microsoft/code-with-engineering-playbook/code-reviews/recipes/Python.md

       testRunTitle: 'Publish test results for Python $(python.version)'
 ```

+To perform a PR validation on GitHub you can use a similar YAML configuration with [GitHub Actions](https://help.github.com/en/actions/language-and-framework-guides/using-python-with-github-actions)

 ## Pre-commit hooks

 Pre-commit hooks allow you to format and lint code locally before the pull request is issued.